Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed helping teen clients understand four aspects of the ‘clique chick’.
+In the last section, we discussed helping teen clients understand four aspects of the ‘clique chick’.
 These four aspects are, what makes the clique chick tick, the clique squeeze, rapid responses, and the bottom line.

-On this track, we will discuss three factors regarding the impact of manipulation on a client within a clique structure.
+In this section, we will discuss three factors regarding the impact of manipulation on a client within a clique structure.
 These three factors are, the emotional toll of manipulation, diminished self-reliance and self-esteem, and entrapment and victimization.
-At the end of the track I will explain the Take Five technique I used with Debbie.
+At the end of the section I will explain the Take Five technique I used with Debbie.

 Debbie stated, "I was really determined to get in with the popular girls!
 When they finally let me sit at their lunch table, I found myself bragging about how much money my parents made.
 Then the other girls suddenly started being a lot nicer, talking shoes and clothes with me.
 By the end of that lunch period, I felt I was making some real social headway!"
 The clique girls quickly figured out that Debbie would do anything to be popular, so they arranged for ways for Debbie to ‘buy’ her way into their good graces.

 This culminated in Debbie manipulating her parents into paying for a spa day for Debbie and 14 of her new ‘friends’ at a cost of $250 per person.
 Debbie stated, "The night after the party, I was so excited.
 I knew we’d be friends forever!
 But when I got to school on Monday, everyone ignored me!"